AIG-Livny/mapyr/README.md

 - `LINK_EXE_FLAGS` - (list[str]:[]) - Flags used while executable linking

-- `SUBPROJECTS` - (list[str]:[]) - Paths to directories contains build.pyIf subproject is library, it will auto-included as library in the project.
+- `SUBPROJECTS` - (list[str]:[]) - Paths to directories contains build.pyIf subproject is library, it willauto-included as library in the project.

 - `LIB_DIRS` - (list[str]:[]) - Directories where looking for libraries